Study Abroad Program Overview

 Students attend classes with international and/or host country students.

 You may choose to take a Norwegian language course.

 You will live in one of the university's student residences located near campus and around town.
 Some of the rooms share a bathroom and kitchen, others have a separate bathroom and kitchenette.
 There are also around 50 on-campus restaurants and cafes with a varied selection of food at student friendly prices.More information on housing.

 In addition to participating in the university's special events program for international students, you can join one of the hundreds of student associations.
 There are societies for particular study programmes and faculties, social clubs and societies for specific hobbies and interests such as theater groups, choirs, sports, political associations and other special interests.
 Oslo student associations also own a number of cabins in the nearby region that students interested in hiking and enjoying Norway's beautiful outdoors can rent.

 UCEAP students are supported by UC’s network of UCEAP offices at every UC campus and partnerships with UCEAP host universities throughout the world.
 Local University of Oslo staff will help you integrate into the culture and provide assistance with academics, housing, safety, and other issues.

 for program-specific details about host institutions, program structure, and courses; academic culture and conduct; internships, research, & independent study; units, exams, and grades; orientation; housing; and information about the intensive language program (if applicable).

 Courses in English are available in a wide range of subject areas in the sciences, social sciences and humanities.
-Fields of study include biosciences, chemistry, computer science, geosciences, economics, political science, psychology, sociology, history, media and communication, and Scandinavian studies.
+Fields of study include biosciences, chemistry, computer science, geosciences, economics, political science, psychology, sociology, criminology, legal studies, history, media and communication, and Scandinavian studies.

 Use the following resources to learn about courses on UCEAP: